Issue 1277

 What is being done about that?
 Here’s one local example: Even though this is indeed the company town of company towns, the aggressive advertising we’re seeing of late touting unheard-of cheap leases for GM EVs is damn near shocking.
 The demand simply isn’t there yet, and these remarkable lease numbers are indicative of that.
 So, GM’s Barra suggesting “it won’t be long now!” doesn’t count for much.

 The other daunting “it won’t be long now!” involves the onslaught of Chinese-sourced EVs that threatens to disrupt not only the market here but the global auto industry as a whole.
-The U.S. automakers – and the larger U.S. economy – is simply not prepared for the unfettered imports of Chinese-made EVs, and how this shakes out will determine the future stability of the U.S. auto industry, and that’s no exaggeration.
+The U.S. automakers – and the larger U.S. economy – are simply not prepared for the unfettered imports of Chinese-made EVs, and how this shakes out will determine the future stability of the U.S. auto industry, and that’s no exaggeration.

 So, “it won’t be long now!”?
 Yes, it will, in fact.
 Just one example?
 I’m already seeing another couple of years before the new-generation – and entry-level –Chevrolet Bolt will be available.
 (GM is saying it will be 2026, but that suggests to me that it will be 2027.)
 That’s just the way this business rolls right now.
 And I get the fact that GM operatives are jacked about the Escalade IQ EV and the huge profitability it represents, but until the company gets that new Bolt out in serious numbers, “it won’t be long now!” will be an ongoing fallacy.